Your guide to buy to let mortgages and lender criteria

-We are a specialist buy to let broker, talk to us for:
+We are a specialist buy to let mortgage broker, talk to us for:

 - Full breakdown of Early Repayment Charges, APR and fixed rate periods

 - Unbiased mortgage recommendation: we have no ties to any lenders

 - Get a great deal thanks to our comprehensive lender search

 - Access deals up to 85% loan to value

 - No minimum personal income required (rental, pension, investment and part-time income considered)